 Essentially, student loan refinancing makes sense if you have:

-But there are a few situations in which student loan refinancing might not make sense.
+But even if you fit the above criteria, there are a few situations in which student loan refinancing might not make sense.

-If a large percentage of your loans are subsidized federal loans, think carefully before refinancing, because you will lose all of the benefits unique to federal loans including deferment, forbearance, income-based repayment, and federal student loan forgiveness programs, including access to President Biden’s loan forgiveness plan.
+And if a large percentage of your loans are subsidized federal loans, think carefully before refinancing.
+Refinancing means you will lose all of the benefits unique to federal loans including deferment, forbearance, income-based repayment, and access to federal student loan forgiveness programs, like President Biden’s loan forgiveness plan.
 This plan will forgive up to $20,000 in loans for each borrower who applies, but only if they have federal loans.

-Since federal student loan payments and interest are paused until December 31, 2022, federal borrowers should wait until 2023 to refinance.
+Finally, since federal student loan payments and interest were paused, federal borrowers should wait until that concludes to refinance.
 As soon as you refinance, your loan payments will start up again, including interest.

 How much you’ll save by refinancing student loans depends on a lot of factors, such as: